IQ Required for Welder

 How Our IQ Test Maps to This Career

-Our comprehensive IQ assessment measures the same four cognitive domains that define success in Welder roles: Pattern Recognition (40%), Mathematical Ability (35%), Logical Reasoning (15%), Verbal Comprehension (10%).
+Our comprehensive IQ assessment measures five cognitive domains, including the ones that most define success in Welder roles: Pattern Recognition (40%), Mathematical Ability (35%), Logical Reasoning (15%), Verbal Comprehension (10%).

 By taking our assessment, you will receive domain-specific scores that reveal how your cognitive strengths align with the demands of this profession.
 Whether you are considering a career as a Welder or looking to understand your aptitude for the field, your results provide actionable insight into your fit.